All marriages are scheduled 6 months in advance.

 1) At least one of the petitioners must be an Orthodox Christian in good standing in Annunciation Greek Orthodox Parish, or they must present a letter of good standing signed by their parish priest where they are a member in good standing in order to book a wedding date.

 2) It must be verified that the sponsor/ koumbaro/koumbara is a member/steward of Annunciation Greek Orthodox Church in good standing.
 If the sponsor is a member of another Orthodox Parish, they must present a letter of good standing signed by their parish priest.
 To be in good standing the sponsor must be married properly in the Church.
-A person who is married but not married in the Orthodox Church may not serve as a sponsor.
+A person who was married in a non-Orthodox service may not serve as a sponsor.
 Those cohabitating out of wedlock may not serve as a sponsor.
 If a member of Annunciation Greek Orthodox Church they must be regularly coming to Divine Liturgy on Sunday to serve as a sponsor.
 It is impossible for someone to sponsor a wedding when they are not living as a Christian, because, we can’t give what we don’t possess or live by.

 The Uniform Parish Regulations of our Greek Orthodox Archdiocese of America confirm this in Article 18 Section 1: "The religious, moral and social duties of a parishioner are to apply the tenets of the Orthodox Faith to his/her life and to: adhere to and live according to the tenets of the Orthodox faith; faithfully attend the Divine Liturgy and other worship services; participate regularly in the holy sacraments; respect all ecclesiastical authority and all governing bodies of the Church; be obedient in matters of the Faith, practice and ecclesiastical order; contribute towards the progress of the Church's sacred mission; and be an effective witness and example of the Orthodox Faith and Traditions to all people.
 A parishioner in good standing practices all the religious and moral duties as described in this Section 1.
 At a minimum, a parishioner in good standing must: be eighteen years of age or over; be current in his or her stewardship and other financial obligations to the Parish, abide by all the regulations herein stated and the Parish Bylaws; and cooperate in every way towards the welfare and well being of the Parish.
 (Stewardship is recommended to be ten percent (10%) of one’s annual income as stated in Holy Scripture to help meet the financial obligations of the Parish, the Metropolis and the Archdiocese.)"
 At Annunciation Greek Orthodox Church we recommend stewardship be 3% of an individual's or family's net yearly income.